 The combo tool is pretty standard – it is a crevice tool and a dusting brush.
 We use it mostly as a crevice tool and fortunately it is quite long (longer than most) which is helpful as this tool is often used to get into corners or behind things.

 The tangle free turbine tool with its counter-rotating heads actually does work and it limits tangling of thread, hair, etc. We ran ours through some difficult tests with rubber bands, thick string, twine, etc. and we did manage to cause it some grief (the test was a little ambitious) but with dust, hair, thread, etc. it performed just fine.
-You can see a Dyson video regarding this tool below.
-In our experience if you did a lot of what they show here with shoelaces and the like, at some point you would bind this thing up but with the smaller stuff this is farily accurate.
+You can see a Dyson video regarding this tool here (opens in new window).
+In our experience if you did a lot of what they show here with shoelaces and the like, at some point you would bind this thing up but with the smaller stuff this is fairly accurate.

 The one tool that stood out - at least with respect to cool factor - was the groom tool.
 After years of telling people that a pet version of a vacuum isn’t really designed for vacuuming your dog, Dyson has created a tool which does just that.
-We don’t have a pet so we have to rely on the Dyson video to show us how this thing works – see video below.
+We don’t have a pet so we have to rely on the Dyson video to show us how this thing works – see the video (opens in new window, second video on page).
 It certainly looks cool.
 Will your pet like it and will you find it useful?
 You’ll have to tell us, but one thing we have heard from quite a few folks is that their pets are spooked from the noise of this vacuum cleaner so getting them to sit still while using the groom tool may be difficult.